ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   the heavy hitters problem in a privacy preserving manner.

 VDAFs rely on secret sharing to protect the privacy of the measurements.
-Rather than sending its input in the clear, each Client shards its measurements into a pair of "input shares" and sends an input share to each of the Aggregators.
+Rather than sending its input in the clear, each Client shards its measurement into a pair of "input shares" and sends an input share to each of the Aggregators.
 This provides two important properties: